Do you want help to retake GCSE maths?

 My weekly timetable is often full with regular lessons from mid-afternoon onwards (I tutor children as well) but I have availability during the daytime / lunchtime etc, and some evenings for a few ad hoc lessons.

 All lessons are bespoke to fit your needs.
-Lessons cost £35 per hour (£38 from 6th September 2021).
+Lessons cost £38 per hour.
 One or two lessons might be all you need, but I can tailor lessons for as many as you like to meet your goal.

 You can see what immediate availability I have by checking out my Bookings page.
 It will only show for the next calendar month, but if you contact me we can make arrangements for a day and time that suits us both.
 A regular slot, if appropriate, can be arranged.